This briefing deals with those aspects of a normal circuit that were deferred during Circuit introduction to avoid student overload.

 The touch and go should be a simple and logical extension of the landing roll.

-Once the nosewheel has been lowered to the runway, flap is raised to the normal takeoff position and full power applied for another takeoff.
+Once the nosewheel has been lowered to the runway and the aeroplane remains under control, flap is raised to the normal take-off position and full power applied for another take-off.
 The weight is taken off the nosewheel with elevator, and the aeroplane is allowed to fly off.
 Keep the aeroplane straight on the centreline at all times.
+Don't look down into the cockpit.

-The go around is initially started at a safe height, once established on final.
-Ideally, subsequent practise reduces the height at which the go around starts.
-Circumstances may not permit this gradual introduction to the go around.
+The go-around is initially started at a safe height once established on final.
+Ideally, subsequent practice reduces the height at which the go-around starts.
+Circumstances may not permit this gradual introduction to the go-around.

 Throughout the procedure you should emphasise the correct priority for dealing with the unexpected.